Planning for Floods and Droughts: Reflections and Future Opportunities

 About the event

-The event will provide a space to share the experience of the FDMT project through the lens of key project stakeholders within the pilot basins (and learning basins) and executing agencies (DHI and IWA).
-It will demonstrat how the project outputs can be used by a broader group of stakeholders and key international institutes beyond the project now and in the future with respect to the management of water resources in the context of climate variability and change.
+The event provided a platform to share the experience of the FDMT project through the lens of key project stakeholders within the pilot basins (and learning basins) and project partenrs (UN Environment, DHI and IWA).
+The event demonstrated how the project outputs can be used by a broader group of stakeholders and key international institutes beyond the project now and in the future with respect to the management of water resources in the context of climate variability and change.

 - To share experiences and the future vision for managing water resources in transboundary basins.

 - To raise awareness and ownership of the Flood and Drought Portal applications as a mechanism to address current and future water challenges.

 - To officially hand over the completed Flood and Drought Management Tools to GEF and key stakeholders.

 Flood and Drought Management Tools project overview | Katharine Cross, IWA